dpisarenko/50web/README.md

 Websites in Sinatra using b50d gem to access PostgreSQL APIs.

+MusicThoughts is now bypassing b50d and calling the PostgreSQL API functions directly.
+If they're really going to stay on the same server, this can't hurt, but if they might go over HTTP + REST API then it should probably go back to a library wrapper, right?
+Either way, point is: avoiding the library helps me ensure there's not more necessary stuff going on in the library, that the PostgreSQL API functions are really handling everything possible.
+This will make it easier to switch to another language when needed, with minimal rewriting.

 ## why?

 Before, these would have each been separate repositories, but I'm trying the approach of putting them all into one.
 Why?